arunsupe/semantic-grep/Readme.md

 ## Installation

 Two files are absolutely needed:
-1. the sgrep binary
+1. the w2vgrep binary
 2. the vector embedding model file
-3. (Optionally, a config.json file to tell sgrep where the embedding model is)
+3. (Optionally, a config.json file to tell w2vgrep where the embedding model is)

 **Using install script**: